NeoritPrime/NeoritPrimeLoseHumanity/README.md

 THIS IS AN ALPHA, IT WILL BE BROKEN AND THINGS WILL CHANGE

-Many thanks to the person with the nickname Miguelito(SmoothSpatula)

 ## Current progress

-* Macrobic Predator - base/teleport skill + menu sprites
+* Macrobic Family:Predator,Tardigrade

-* Lemurian - base skill + menu sprites
+* Lemurian Family:Basic,Elder

-* Golem - base skill + menu sprites
+* Guardians Family:Golem

-* Parent - base skill + menu sprites
+* Parent without children -_-

-* Wisp, Archaic Wisp, Greater Wisp
+* Wisp Family:Archaic,Greater,Basic

-* Scavenger

-* ElderLemurian
+* Thief:Scavenger

 ## Working on

 * More guys

+## Special thanks

+* Many thanks to the person with the nickname Miguelito(SmoothSpatula)

 [Link to discord thread](https://discord.com/channels/1171745917272084550/1260987114376527962)